The Ultimate Guide to Gathering and Using Reviews

 There are many factors that influence the purchasing decision (price, looks, whether you are happy with the current brand or not), but one of the most important factors is what other people you can relate to have thought about the product.

-Even a huge international brand such as Philips has realized the potential that lies in having customer reviews as a part of its online presence.
+Even a huge international brand such as Philips has realized the potential of having customer reviews as a part of its online presence.

 “At Philips, we have gotten closer to the consumer by using user-generated content.
 We see an increased conversion whenever it is implemented in the consumer journey.
 We have a 180% buy-button increase and an organic search increase, and we get a lot of customer insights from our product reviews” Valerie Goncalves, Global Lead, Ratings & Reviews and UGC